googlearchive/observe-js/README.md

 ## Learn the tech

-### Why ObserveJS?
+### Why observe-js?

-ObserveJS is a library for observing changes in JavaScript data.
+observe-js is a library for observing changes in JavaScript data.
 It exposes a high-level API and uses Object.observe if available, and otherwise performs dirty-checking.

 ### Basic Usage